06/09/2016 at 08:05 #48117

 A grand tactical ‘big battle’ feel with 100-250 figures in 6-12 multiple-base units per side, and playable in 2 hours or less following set-up;

-Rules that encourage the use of historical tactics and penalize the use of unhistorical play, rather than arbitrarily mandating them;
+Rules that encourage the use of historical tactics, rather than arbitrarily mandating them;

 Units that behave like their historical counterparts, i.e. heavy infantry battle lines remain solid until one side begins to buckle and then quickly collapses, skirmishers are fragile and shoot from appropriate distances, etc.

-A turn sequence with morale, simultaneous shooting, movement alternating by unit with choice of initiative determined by a die roll that can be influenced by player actions, and simultaneous combat, all performed in that order;
+A turn sequence with morale, simultaneous shooting, and movement alternating by unit, with choice of initiative determined by a die roll that can be influenced by player actions, and simultaneous combat, all performed in that order;

 Movement and maneuver for different types of infantry, cavalry and other units that is historically appropriate, e.g. heavy infantry is much less maneuverable than skirmishers or cavalry;